acend/go-basics-training/content/en/docs/getting-started/_index.md

 }
 ```

-The name of the file doesn't matter but it is common to call the file which contains the main function `main.go`.
-The only important thing for now is, that we have a package `main` and a function `main()` which is the entrypoint for our program.
-In a later chapter we will learn more about packages and the project structure in general.
-To get familiar with the basic syntax of Go, a single package `main` should be enough.
+This file contains the main function which is the entrypoint for our application.
+We will learn about packages and the project structure in general later in this course.

 Open a terminal and make sure you are in the `hello/` directory.
 Execute the following commands to build and run your program:
 ```shell
 go build

 # Linux / Mac
 ./hello